-Abandoning courses instead of following official withdrawal procedures will result in a grade of 'F' being assigned.
-Any student withdrawing from all classes in a specific semester following registration must complete the Total Withdrawal Form (electronic option preferred) or email a printed version of the form to documents@ega.edu, Refunds will be based on a percentage of attendance calculated by the Business Office.
+Withdrawing from all classes in a specific semester following registration and after drop/add must complete the Total Withdrawal Form and email to documents@ega.edu or fax to 478-289-2353.
+Refunds will be based on a percentage of attendance calculated by the Business Office.
 Please contact the Business Office for more detailed information concerning refund percentages.

-Withdraw Prior to the first day of class, the student completes the Voluntary Cancellation Form indicating that they do not wish to attend the upcoming semester.
+- Withdraw prior to the first day of class, the student completes the Voluntary Cancellation Form indicating that they do not wish to attend the upcoming semester.
 Please include signature.
-All courses will be deleted for the semester and a 100% refund.

-Withdraw As of the first day of class, any student wishing to withdraw from all their classes must submit a completed Total Withdrawal Form before or by the last day of Schedule Adjustment (Add/Drop).
-All courses will be deleted for the semester and a 100% refund.
+All courses will be deleted for the semester and a 100% refund. - Withdraw as of the first day of class, any student wishing to withdraw from all their classes must submit a completed Total Withdrawal Form before or by the last day of Schedule Adjustment (Add/Drop).
+All courses will be deleted for the semester and a 100% refund. - Withdraw due to extenuating circumstances Under extenuating circumstances after midterm, a student may be granted a withdrawal without academic penalty.

-Withdraw Due to Extenuating Circumstances

-Abandoning a course(s) instead of following official withdrawal procedures will result in a grade of 'F' being assigned.

-Under extenuating circumstances after midterm, a student may be granted a withdrawal without academic penalty.
 Typically, this involves hardships relating to medical reasons which are beyond the control of the student.
 Failing the course(s) is not to be considered extenuating circumstances.
 Students will not be allowed to withdraw for academic reasons.
-Students who find themselves in this situation and are requesting special consideration must:

-- Make their request by completing a Total Withdrawal Form explaining the situation and attaches supportive documentation. - This documentation and form must be submitted and received by the Student Affairs Records Office before the last day of classes for the requested semester. - The information will be reviewed by the Vice President for Academic Affairs.
-3. - If approved, a grade of 'W' or 'WF' will be assigned by the instructor of the course dependent upon whether the student is passing or failing at the time they stop attending.
-There will be no refund at this point.
+Students who find themselves in this situation and are requesting special consideration must: - 1.
+Make their request by completing a Total Withdrawal Form explaining the situation and attaches supportive documentation. - 2.
+This documentation and form must be submitted and received by the Student Affairs Records Office before the last day of classes for the requested semester. - 3.
+If the extenuating circumstances pertain to medically related information, your documentation and form must be received by the Director for Counseling and Disabilities Office before the last day of classes for the requested semester. - 4.
+The information will be reviewed by the Vice President for Academic Affairs and a grade of 'W' or 'WF' will be assigned by the Vice President of Academic Affairs.